A, I, O and sometimes Y: Even more about writing PNW indigenous words weird

 Bonus fact:

-This brings up the related English-style writing custom of using < a >, even at the ends of Native words, to indicate a pronunciation [e(y)].
+Now, this brings up the related English-style writing custom of using < a >, even at the ends of Native words, to indicate a pronunciation [e(y)], the “long A” sound of English.

 That’s surely how folks arrived at writing < kanawa > for kʰánawi ‘all; every’, for instance!
 (We know that kʰánawi varied with a pronunciation kʰánawey, due to PNW Indigenous influence.)
 Similarly, Settlers were accustomed to writing < Iowa > for the name of the tribe also known as the < Ioway >.